 - Dash to Panel: Moves GNOME panel into the bottom.
 Making it looking like Windows or KDE panel (don’t install the Frippery panel favorites extension if you are going to use this one).

-Backups are really important, and I recommend setting up this solution in all posts related to Linux distributions configuration.
+Backups are really important, and I recommend setting up this solution in all posts related to Linux distributions configurations.
 My laptop was stolen once and it had a lot of my projects and drafts which were not in my backups.
 That’s why I feel obligated to say it over and over: People, always setup a backup plan.

 Dropbox is one of the common methods to use.
 You can simply install its Nautilus integration extension via: